-Attached is the officer structure chart that was in place for 2018/19.
-However, the Chief Executive is commencing a significant restructure of the Councils management team in March 2019.
-One of the outcomes is to improve the Councils corporate governance arrangements together with individual management accountability.
+Attached is the officer structure chart that was in place for 2019/20.
+One of the outcomes is to improve the Council's corporate governance arrangements together with individual management accountability.

-The Council's Medium Term Financial Strategy predicts significant reductions in Government support to local authorities.
+The Council's Medium-Term Financial Strategy predicts significant reductions in Government support to local authorities.
 The reduction for this Council will be significant by the end of this decade.
-The revised officer structure" Fit for the Future" is designed to focus on the delivery of cost effective, efficient services which respond to residents needs and to generate additional income rather than cut expenditure and services.
+The revised officer structure "Fit for the Future" is designed to focus on the delivery of cost effective, efficient services which respond to residents needs and to generate additional income rather than cut expenditure and services.

-Officers from CLT (In May 2019 CLT consists of the Chief Executive, Monitoring Officer and Responsible Finance Officer supported by 11 Heads of Service) meet bi-weekly as a group (with specialist officer's support) to lead on:
+Officers from CLT (Chief Executive, Monitoring Officer and Responsible Finance Officer - supported by 11 Heads of Service) meet weekly as a group (with specialist officer's support) to lead on:

 - Strategy

 - Business Planning

 - Asset Management

 - Risk Management

 - Business Continuity

 - Equalities

 - Health and Safety

 - Performance Management for Corporate Key Performance Indicators, Corporate Projects and Financial Management.

-- · Budget management
+- Budget management

-- Governance
+Governance